SAP/spartacus-docs/_pages/install/integrations/cds-integration.md

 6. Click **Save** for the Merchandising carousel to appear on the page you are editing.

-## Intelligent Selling Services for SAP Cloud Shell Application
+## Intelligent Selling Services for SAP Commerce Cloud Shell Application

 **Note:** The Intelligent Selling Services Shell Application is for developers who are contributing to the Spartacus library sources.
 In other words, it is only available if you have cloned the Spartacus library sources and are working with a contributor set-up of Spartacus.
 For more information, see [Contributor Setup]({{ site.baseurl }}{% link _pages/contributing/contributor-setup.md %})